-Getting from Tulum to Cancun: Getting from Tulum to Cancun is reasonably simple, as the two towns are connected by a highway.
+Getting from Tulum to Cancun: Getting from Tulum to Cancun is reasonably simple, as a highway connects the two towns.
 Taking a taxi or the public bus is another option if you haven’t rented a car.
 Although, a taxi can end up being quite expensive given how long the drive is.

 6. Tours From Tulum to Sian Ka’an For the Environmentally Conscious Traveller

 For those looking to explore the local area that’s preserved from crowds of people, Sian Ka’an is a beautiful nature reserve of both the land and ocean.
 Sian Ka’an offers personalized tours designed for consciously aware travelers looking to avoid commercial excursions.

 The surreal experiences are picture lagoons with wild dolphins and crocodiles, colorful coral and sea life, and spectacular wildlife.